 The criteria for determining vacation and sick leave components are derived from negotiated agreements and State laws.
 Classified employees earn 10 to 25 days of vacation per year, depending upon length of service.
 Accumulated unused vacation time is paid to classified employees upon termination of employment.
-Teachers and administrators do not earn vacation time, with the exception of the Superintendent, Treasurer, Assistant Superintendent, Director of Support Services, Food Service Director and High School Principal.
+Teachers and administrators do not earn vacation time, with the exception of the Superintendent, Treasurer, Director of Support Services, Director of Curriculum and Technology, Food Service Director, Assistant Director of Support Services and High School Principal.

 Teachers, administrators, and classified employees earn sick leave at a rate of one and one-fourth days per month.
 Accumulation of sick leave is unlimited for all groups.
 Upon retirement, payment is made for one-fourth of their accrued, but unused sick leave credit to a maximum of 85 days.
 Certified and classified employees earn 1⁄2 day irrevocable severance if they do not use their 2 days of personal leave in any given year.
 In addition, classified employees may earn an additional 1-2 days of irrevocable severance days if only 0-6 days of sick leave are used within a year.
-The accumulated irrevocable severance is paid to employees upon termination of employment.
+The accumulated irrevocable severance is paid to employees upon termination of employment for certified and for classified it is paid annually in January.